-This information describes how to perform exercises to help you regain your range of motion after your sentinel lymph node biopsy or lumpectomy.
+This information explains exercises you can do to regain your range of motion after your sentinel lymph node biopsy or lumpectomy.

 You can do these exercises on the first day after your surgery, as long as your surgeon tells you it’s safe.